JMANN240/tGUGtFALSC/README.md

 We will probably use artificial intelligence to route the needed amount of items to areas.
 If red shirts are selling really well in one area and not in another, more will be supplied to the higher demand area and less to the other.
 The items will maybe be driven to the areas with self driving cars, maybe the items will be sent via the trans-continental underground system of transportation.
 Kind of like the subway, but for things instead of people.
 This will simplify the shipping process, allowing straighter routes, faster transportation, and no human interference.

+#### Section 2.4.1.1: Direct Shipment
+As discussed in [Section 2.3.4: Specialty Items](#section-234-specialty-items), some items are just not common enough to efficiently hold in the stockpile.
+Like, think of all of the specialty stores like Lowe's, JoAnn Fabrics, Harbor Freight, Dick's Sporting Goods, Micro Center, Ikea, etc. Now imagine putting all of the stores you can think of and more into one building.
+That would be a big building, and some areas would be sparsely populated.

 ### Section 2.4.2: Healthcare
 Everybody gets a doctor, and its name is D.O.C.T.O.R. which stands for **D**epartment **O**f **C**are **T**reatment **O**perator **R**obot.
 I know it is a meme, but they did surgery on a grape.
 Robot doctors are more precise than humans will ever be, it is just that simple.
 You can train an artificial intelligence on literally decades of medical data, and that is exactly what we will do with D.O.C.T.O.R.
 An AI can detect patterns that would seem invisible to us.
 I am pretty sure that I remember hearing about IBM Watson being used to do a similar thing, but I am not sure.
 Some community input here would be great.
 So we have a robo-doctor diagnosing us and performing surgery on us, what if we need some medicine?
 See section 2.3.3: Medicine for the answer to that.

 #### Section 2.4.2.1: Mental Health
 Another important branch of healthcare is mental healthcare.
 Mental health is more closely bound to physical health than we thought, and even if it weren't it would still be important.
 Sadness and trauma are like illnesses that cloud the mind and make life less enjoyable.
 They lead to poor decisions and reckless behavior, which can put people in danger.
 Ideally, people would learn as they grow up how to have healthy mental habits.
 Under this societal structure, that would be strongly enforced.
 It is good to be happy.
 Certainly having negative emotions is ok, and everyone has them from one time to another, but the problem with them is right in the name, **negative**.
 It is not a fault of the person to be sad or feel angry, but rather it is a natural response to stimuli.
 What is important is how people handle their emotions.
 If someone is feeling a way they don't want to feel, they should be able to come to a mental health practitioner and work through what they are feeling.

+### Section 2.4.3: Education
+All education will be completely free and all knowledge will be open to the public.
+Primarily, we will be taught by robots.
+Every person will have their own teacher, giving a personalized experience.
+Education would probably be virtual.
+Humans who wish to be teachers will be able to teach.

+Maybe there will be magic (technological) ways to implant education into people's minds.
+Like, having the knowledge put into your brain like a file from a USB stick to a computer.
+This is pretty technologically advanced and I have no idea how it would happen.
+Most likely though, people will just be taught virtually like on Khan Academy or something.

+Basic skills would be required to be learned, such as reading, writing, basic math, etc. I am not a child educator so I don't know how their little brains work.
+Anything past the basics should be left to the student to pursue.

+### Section 2.4.4: Mail
+Things need to go places, and here it how we will get them there!
+There are a few ways that we could go about this.

+First, for smaller items we could use pneumatic tubes going directly to people houses.
+This would probably be the simplest of the three methods.
+There would be the least variables with this method.
+We would just need to control the pneumatics of the tubes to get the items to the correct place, which would just consist of opening and closing gates and changing air pressure.

+Second, drones could also be used.
+This would be a good way to get smaller items to places that don't have tubes.
+It would probably also be faster than doing it with trucks because the drone would carry only your items and go right to you.
+It also would have the entire air space to move, rather than just roads.
+The limitation with this is that larger items would be inefficient to transport.
+That is where method 3 comes in.

+Third, trucks will take care of the larger items that are too big for tubes and drones.
+Stuff like furniture, machinery, etc.

 ## Section 2.5: Justice
 ### Section 2.5.1: Laws